-Swinburne University of Technology, an Australian public university based in Melbourne, Victoria, will co-deliver a Master of Financial Technologies (FinTech) program in partnership with Bendigo Bank.
+Swinburne University of Technology, an Australian public university based in Melbourne, Victoria, will co-deliver a Master of Financial Technologies (FinTech) degree program in partnership with Bendigo Bank.
 The university’s aim is to help meet the growing market demand for skills and qualifications in emerging technologies such as blockchain.

-Swinburne’s Australian Graduate School of Entrepreneurship (AGSE) is offering three different FinTech programs, which build upon each other:
+Swinburne’s Australian Graduate School of Entrepreneurship (AGSE) is offering three different FinTech graduate programs, which build upon each other:

 - Graduate Certificate of Financial Technologies (1 year part-time)